SS Edmund Fitzgerald: Design and construction

 With a deadweight capacity of 26000 LT, and a 729 ft hull, Edmund Fitzgerald was the longest ship on the Great Lakes, earning her the title Queen of the Lakes until September 17, 1959, when the 730 ft SS Murray Bay was launched.
 Edmund Fitzgerald's three central cargo holds were loaded through 21 watertight cargo hatches, each 11 by 48 ft of 5/16 in steel.
+In 1969, the ship's maneuverability was improved by the installation of a diesel-powered bow thruster.
 Originally coal-fired, her boilers were converted to burn oil during the 1971–72 winter layup.
-In 1969, the ship's maneuverability was improved by the installation of a diesel-powered bow thruster.

 By ore freighter standards, the interior of Edmund Fitzgerald was luxurious.
-Her J.L.
-Hudson Company-designed furnishings included deep pile carpeting, tiled bathrooms, drapes over the portholes, and leather swivel chairs in the guest lounge.
+Her J. L. Hudson Company–designed furnishings included deep pile carpeting, tiled bathrooms, drapes over the portholes, and leather swivel chairs in the guest lounge.
 There were two guest staterooms for passengers.
 Air conditioning extended to the crew quarters, which featured more amenities than usual.
 A large galley and fully stocked pantry supplied meals for two dining rooms.
 Edmund Fitzgerald's pilothouse was outfitted with "state-of-the-art nautical equipment and a beautiful map room."

 Name and launch

 Northwestern Mutual wanted to name the ship after its president and chairman of the board, Edmund Fitzgerald.
 Fitzgerald's own grandfather and all great uncles had themselves been lake captains, and his father owned the Milwaukee Drydock Company, which built and repaired ships.
 Fitzgerald had attempted to dissuade the naming of the ship after himself, proposing the names Centennial, Seaway, Milwaukee and Northwestern.
 The board was resolute, and Edmund abstained from voting; the 36 board members voted unanimously to name her the SS Edmund Fitzgerald.
 More than 15,000 people attended Edmund Fitzgerald's christening and launch ceremony on June 7, 1958.
 The event was plagued by misfortunes.
 When Elizabeth Fitzgerald, wife of Edmund Fitzgerald, tried to christen the ship by smashing a champagne bottle over the bow, it took her three attempts to break it.
+Another attendee, Jennings B. Frazier of Toledo, suffered a heart attack and died.
 A delay of 36 minutes followed while the shipyard crew struggled to release the keel blocks.
-Upon sideways launch, the ship created a large wave that "doused" the spectators and then crashed into a pier before righting herself.
+Upon sideways launch, the ship created a large wave, dousing the spectators, then crashed into a pier before righting herself.
 Other witnesses later said they swore the ship was "trying to climb right out of the water".
 On September 22, 1958, Edmund Fitzgerald completed nine days of sea trials.